 In Italy war had already started in 1701.
 In spring the emperor had an army of 30,000 in Tyrol commanded by Prinz Eugen, already the most famous general of Europe.
 On the French side were Victor Amadeus the duke of Savoy and Marshall Catinat later succeeded by Villeroy.
 The French and their allies were confident that they had blocked all roads into Italy, but Eugen marched along mountain trails and succeeded in entering Lombardy.

-First he beat Catinat on 9 July 1701 at Carpi.
-Later, at Chiari he awaited the 100,000 strong army of Villeroy in a very advantageous position, surprising it and inflicting heavy losses.
-With the two crowns losing between 2,000 and 3,000 men killed and wounded, and Eugen losing 36 killed and 81 wounded, this was again prove of Eugen's genius.
-Unable or unwilling to make any further attempts to dislodge Eugenius, the French went into their winter-quarters, enabling Eugen to blockade the town of Mantua and let Guastella and Modena switch to the Austrian side.
+First Eugen beat Catinat on 9 July 1701 at Carpi.
+Later, in the Battle of Chiari he awaited the 100,000 strong army of Villeroy in a very advantageous position.
+The French reconnaisance was very bad, and so they attacked Eugen with a detachment that was surprised and suffered heavy losses.
+With the two crowns losing between 2,000 and 3,000 men killed and wounded, and Eugen losing 36 killed and 81 wounded, this proved Eugen to be the better general.
+Unable or unwilling to make any further attempts to dislodge Prince Eugen, the French went into their winter-quarters, enabling Eugen to blockade the town of Mantua and let Guastella and Modena switch to the Austrian side.

 |1) 'The Stuart Age' Page 387 and 388 for these two paragraphs.|

 |2) Moret Volume I Page 62 and following for this and the next paragraph.|